 Easy early but no defense against guinsoo+botrk

-Pyke is at a disadvantage in every fight, but his ultimate completely ignores Thick Skin Be careful in the early game for flash into combo+ignite
+Pyke is at a disadvantage in fights, but his ultimate completely ignores Thick Skin Be careful in the early game for flash into combo+ignite

 TK usually has an advantage but this is mostly decided by the team